Flowers of the Dutch Golden Age

 Yes, we offer concessions for full time students and OAPs.
 The reduced fee is £310.

 To receive a concession, please apply via our online form.

 What if I need to cancel or change my booking?

 By booking this course, you agree to our terms and conditions.
 Click to view.

 Images courtesy of Johnny Van Haeften Art Gallery.

 Lily Gale (née Corbett) is a painter who studied drawing and painting with the visionary artist Cecil Collins from 1976 until 1989 and continues to teach his methods in life drawing.
-She also worked as a picture restorer and conserver for many years She completed her MA at The Prince's School of Traditional Arts in 2002.
+She also worked as a picture restorer and conservator for many years.
+She completed her MA at The Prince's School of Traditional Arts in 2002.